 Tony Mak (b.
 1991) is a Cantonese Chinese visual artist.
-He works with mediums such as still images, film and explores on local history, religion and humanities in contemporary times.
+He works with mediums such as still images, films and explores on cultural landscapes, regional history and local communities.
+His photographic works often concern with conflicts between the past and the present, and humanities in contemporary times.

 MRes Filmmaking, Photography and Electronic Arts (Distinction) (2019)

 MA Photography: Image and Electronic Arts (2014)

 BJP International Photography Awards 2021 Exhibition, SeenFifteen Gallery (London, UK), November (forthcoming)